 Entering freshmen who want to be considered for Laurels Scholarships must apply for admission by the early action deadline of November 15.
 The Admissions Committee will nominate competitive applicants at the time of application.
-An essay and a list of co-curricular activities are required for consideration.

 Departmental Scholarships

 Academic scholarships are available from some departments.
 Recipients of Departmental Scholarships are selected by the individual departments, who notify the students if a separate application is required.
 Recipients must be full time and maintain a 3.0 GPA.